-The Oude Hortus is a beautiful garden in the middle of the city centre.
-Here you have a lovely escape from town life.
-Relax and enjoy the surroundings as well as have coffee or lunch at the café Ginkgo, where you can appreciate an outstanding view over the garden.
+The Oude Hortus is a beautiful garden in the middle of the city center.
+Here you have a lovely escape from busy city life.
+Relax and enjoy the surroundings as well as coffee or lunch at the Ginkgo cafe, from which you have a beautiful view over the garden.

 The greenhouses in the Oude Hortus are the oldest academic greenhouses that still exist in The Netherlands.
 They were built between 1906 and 1908 and were once used for research and education.
 Now the greenhouses hold a various selection of plants and flowers, like the impressive Victoria Longwood.
-This is a giant water lily that blossoms in the Greenhouses during the summer.
-The species has very large leaves, up to 1,5 meters in diameter, that float on the water's surface on a submerged stalk.
+This giant water lily blossoms in the Greenhouses during the summer.
+The specie has very large leaves, up to 1.5 meters in diameter, that float on the water's surface on a submerged stalk.

 Museum cafe Ginkgo

-Since the 17th century people use the orangery to protect exotic crops against the cold Dutch weather.
+Since the 17th century people used the orangery to protect exotic crops against the cold Dutch weather.
 The Oude Hortus has two orangeries: the museum cafe Ginkgo and a smaller orangery.
-The smaller one was built in 1724 and is the oldest hortus-orangery still in use in the Netherlands.
+The smaller one was built in 1724 and is the oldest Botanical orangery still in use in the Netherlands.
 Container plants from warmer climates still spend their winters here.